integration-os/integrationos/integrationos-gateway/README.md

-# IntegrationOS Gateway
+# Pica Gateway

 Receives events by POSTing to the `/emit/:access_key` endpoint.
 Validates the access key and then stores the event in mongodb and transmits it over redis.

 ## Dependencies

-Requires redis to send events to the [integrationos-event](../integrationos-event) service.
+Requires redis to send events to the [pica-event](../integrationos-event) service.

 ```bash
 $ docker run -p 6379:6379 redis